What is the Rights Respecting Schools award?

 Throughout this year we will be raising awareness of the articles to staff, children and members of St James’s community.

 You have the right to know your rights!

-This link will also provide additional information.
+This link will provide additional information.

 Many schools have created their own videos or songs about children’s rights and global citizenship in the context of their rights respecting work.
 Please follow this link to view the song written by Ms Armstong, St. James's Music Director.